 There are various advantages to becoming a wavy haul truck driver.
 Such advantages include the following.

 Heavy haul truck drivers typically have more experience in the trucking industry.
 Additionally, there are not nearly as many qualified heavy haul truck drivers as conventional truck drivers.
-For that reason, heavy haul truck drivers typically make a higher hourly rate, or have a more lucrative salary when compared to a regular truck driver.
+For that reason, heavy hauler truck driver pay is typically more than a regular truck driver’s.

 Independence